-Recently, based on my dissertation research, I presented a paper entitled “Networked Anorexia: Pro-Ana Communities, Network Logic, and the Internet” at the 2018 bi-annual conference of the International Society for Religion, Media, and Culture.
-This year’s ISMRC conference has also inspired a special issue of the Journal of Religion, Media, and Digital Culture to which I am submitting a journal article abstract for consideration.
-I will also be presenting a paper entitled “Uploading the Body; Embodying the Online: Bodies, Digital Space, and the Pro-Ana Movement” for the Religion, Affect, and Emotion unit at the 2018 annual American Academy of Religion conference.
-Additionally, I am currently working on an essay for Religion Compass on religion, secularism, and weight loss culture in America that summarizes the state of this fairly new area in religious studies.
-Finally, I have a forthcoming review of Pamela Klassen’s The Story of Radio Mind: A Missionary’s Journey on Indigenous Land and a previously published review of Donovan Schaefer’s Religious Affects: Animality, Evolution, and Power in Material Religion: The Journal of Objects, Art and Belief.
+In 2018, I presented a paper entitled “Networked Anorexia: Pro-Ana Communities, Network Logic, and the Internet” at the biennial conference of the International Society for Religion, Media, and Culture [ISMRC], which inspired a special issue of the Journal of Religion, Media, and Digital Culture to which I am contributing an article entitled “Networked Anorexia: Pro- Ana Communities, Secularism, and the Internet.”
+I also presented a paper entitled “Uploading the Body; Embodying the Online: Bodies, Digital Space, and the Pro-Ana Movement” for the Religion, Affect, and Emotion Unit at the 2018 annual American Academy of Religion conference.
+Finally, I am currently working on an essay for Religion Compass on religion, secularism, and weight loss culture in America that summarizes the state of this fairly new area in religious studies.